-WARNING: Portable fuel burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
+Portable fuel burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation.

-WARNING: A warning label has been located near the LP gas container.
+A warning label has been located near the LP gas container.
 This label reads: DO NOT FILL CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.
 Overfilling the LP gas container can result in uncontrolled gas flow, which can cause fire or explosion.
 A properly filled container will contain approximately 80 percent of its volume as liquid LP gas.
-Use only certified refill LP stations when filing an LP bottle
+Use only certified refill LP stations when filing an LP bottle comfort heating as the danger of asphyxiation is greater when the appliance is used for long periods of time.

-WARNING: Do not bring or store LP gas containers, gasoline or other flammable liquids inside the vehicle because a fire or explosion may result.
+Do not bring or store LP gas containers, gasoline or other flammable liquids inside the vehicle because a fire or explosion may result.